hapax/hapax.github.io/assets/fractals.md

   approximation.
 Linear approximations are natural candidates for the function at "infinite zoom" since they are self-similar, i.e. fixed points of scaling.
-Here, I make the natural generalization to local approximation by an arbitrary self-similar curve, and discuss a generalization to inhomogeneous zoom and stochastic approximation which leads naturally to Brownian stochastic motion.*
+Here, I make the natural generalization to local approximation by an arbitrary self-similar curve.
+I finish with stochastic derivatives, here interpreted as random fractals, and introduce Brownian motion as a simple example.*

 #### Straight line are fractals